 GOLF LESSONS - IMPROVE YOUR GAME

 LEARN MORE ABOUT OUR PROFESSIONALS

 Thank you very much to all of our students for making the commitment to improving your game this season.

 Keep up with your improvement plans this off season with indoor lessons.
-During the Winter Months Canadian Fade Golf Academy moves indoors to Extreme Indoor Golf.
+During the Winter Months Canadian Fade Golf Academy has an Indoor Practice and Training facility on property at Bob's Range.
 For full lesson information please visit the Canadian Fade Golf Academy website at www.canadianfade.com or by clicking on the link below.

 Look for Continued Expansion of our Teaching Programs For 2019:

 - Weekly Clinics (varying topics, slicing, contact, bunkers, putting etc)

 - Comprehensive Beginner Programs (Individual, Couples, Male, Female and Group)

 - Junior Weekly and Summer Instruction (Beginner and Advanced)

 - Handicap in Half Program